ASP.NET vs ASP.NET Core

 • MVC: the ASP.NET is based on the model-view-controller to connect application logic, data, and interface.
 Developers can clearly separate the application’s three components and preview how the entire app changes once Model, View, or Controller are updated.

-• Web pages: the platform allows developers to build dynamic HTML web pages.
+• Web Pages: The platform allows developers to build dynamic HTML web pages.
 You can connect the backend code to the front-end functionality to review its actual performance and interface.

 By combining these three development components, the team can easily write, preview, and manage all web application architecture components.
 On top of that, ASP.NET offers a variety of development styles.